 4. Girl, Interrupted (1999)

-A period film set in the 1960s, Susana Kaysen (Winona Ryder) is hospitalized for BPD, after attempting suicide.
+Girl, Interrupted is a period film set in the 1960s that follows Susana Kaysen (Winona Ryder) who is hospitalized for BPD, after attempting suicide.

 While in the hospital, Kaysen meets Lisa Rowe (Angelina Jolie), another patient who portrays more of the violent and dangerous aspects of BPD.